Best Games to Refocus Without the Scroll Spiral

 2. Sudoku (Medium Difficulty)

 No pressure, just pattern logic.
 Great for a midday reset when your brain’s foggy.
 Want to get sharper?
-Try these sudoku strategy tips for quick wins.
+Try these Sudoku strategy tips for quick wins.
+You can also play Sudoku online anytime, making it an easy way to squeeze in a quick mental workout between tasks.

 3. Jigsaw puzzles online free